 Our first grade Dragon Well is harvested in the "before the rain" period of April.
-In our search for this prized tea, we apply 3 criteria: consistency in leaf size, shape and coloration; aroma - fresh and toasty; taste - nutty & sweet.
-A "famous tea", as it was long a treasured gift to emperors, our "Long Jing" is crafted with first-grade leaves, consistent in "feather-shaped" size and golden-jade appearance.
-Tea was harvested April 2019.
+In our search for this prized tea, we apply 3 criteria: consistency in leaf size, shape and coloration; aroma - fresh and vegetal; taste - nutty with a sweet finish.
+One of China's "Famous teas", it was long a treasured gift to emperors. our "Long Jing" is crafted with first-grade leaves and pan-fired to a flavor profile offering crisp, fresh notes and a nuanced finish.
+Tea was harvested April 2020.
 Lot#1.

-A signature spring tea, we look for a Dragon Well that brings unusual aromas and flavors to the cup.
-Our source is a small factory in Shen Zhou county, outside Hangzhou that specializes in Dragon Well production.
-Their teas are made from a local varietal offering taste qualities we find distinctive and enlivening.
-Cupped - this lot provides a fresh, vibrant taste, pleasantly vegetal and sweet yet with well-crafted green tea edge.
-This tension between leaf sweetness and an underlying hint of astringency shows its remarkable balance of sweetness and strength.
-Aroma is vegetal and nutty.
-Grown on a farm at an elevation of approximately 850-900 meters.
+A signature spring tea, we look for a Dragon Well bringing distinctive flavors to the cup.
+Our source is a small factory in Shen Zhou county, outside Hangzhou specializing in Dragon Well production.
+Made from a local cultivar, the leaves have developed distinctive taste qualities that are enlivening.
+Wok-fired leaves open to fresh, pleasantly vegetal flavors with a well-crafted green-tea edge.
+This tension between sweetness and an underlying hint of astringency attests to the skill of the teamaker.
+Aroma is decidedly vegetal and nutty.

-Longjing is known for 4 qualities: singular shape, jade-like color, toasty-vegetative aromas and naturally sweet flavors.
+Long Jing is known for 4 qualities: singular shape, jade-like color, toasty-vegetative aromas and naturally sweet flavors.
 This is a small production lot representing one day's harvest.
 It is grown on a farm in Shen Zhou county, outside Hangzhou and processed at a local factory that specializes in Dragon Well.
-The leaves for this lot were harvested the second week of April 2019 (Gu Yu pick).
+The leaves for this lot were harvested the second week of April 2020 (Gu Yu pick).

-An early season pluck, the leaves are high in amino acids creating a savory umami flavor and refreshing tender sweetness.
-Cups to a nutty liquor with chestnut overtones, while enlivening the palate with just a hint of green tea astringency.
-Note the mouth feel is sweet and enlivening with some very slight puckering.
-The aftertaste is well-balanced offering sweet and vegetal notes.
+An early season pluck, the leaves are high in amino acids contributing to its savory flavor; one will note a fresh green edge openng to a refreshing & lingering sweetness.
+Cups to a nutty liquor with chestnut overtones.
+Note the mouth feel is sweet yet offering some natural puckering.
+The aftertaste is balanced, ending in sweet and vegetal flavors.

-Use 3 grams (a round teaspoon) for up to 8 ounces of water.
-Perhaps 4 to 5 grams using 12 ounces of water.
-It is important that your water is either spring in origin or, at least, filtered.
-We recommend a brief steeping, 1 to 1.5 minutes, to enjoy the subtle qualities of the leaf.
+Use 3 grams (a round teaspoon or tblspn) for up 7-8 ounces of water.
+Perhaps 4 to 5 grams (one tblspn) for 12 ounces of water.
+It is important your water is either spring in origin or, at least, filtered.
+We recommend a brief steeping, 1.5 minutes to 2 minutes max to enjoy the subtle qualities of the leaf.
 Optimum water temperature is between 175 to 195°.
 The leaves will yield 3 steeps.